 - Turn off all other computers connecting to your network.

 - Test your bandwidth speed.
-There are several websites that offer this service free.
+(A quick search online will show you several websites that offer this service free!)

 - Check your running applications for bandwidth usage.

 - Test for malware and spyware.
-There are several free anti-malware software available online.
+There are lots of free anti-malware software available online.

 - Configure your router’s QoS to prioritize voice applications.